 For building an ecommerce website, Shopify is clearly a better choice compared to WordPress.
 While WordPress has one ecommerce plan, it was initially built to help bloggers and lacks robust support options for ecommerce sites.
-Shopify has five unique plans dedicated for ecommerce use.
+Shopify has three unique plans dedicated to ecommerce use.
 It also has better customer service, superior online store features, and more ways to sell products than WordPress.

 WordPress Compared to Shopify

 WordPress is the most popular website building platform.
 It can be used to create any type of website, including blogs, membership sites, and online stores.
 You can use it for free, it optimizes for SEO, and it has thousands of downloadable plugins to help manage and secure websites.
-Click here to start a WordPress website for free.
+Start a WordPress website for free.

 Shopify is a website-building platform that is ultra-focused on ecommerce.
 It helps users sell physical and digital products using their online store or in-person shop.
 It works equally well for new business owners, seasoned entrepreneurs, and ecommerce giants.
-To try Shopify for free, click here then select Start your free trial.
+To try Shopify for free, select Start your free trial.

 More Top Ecommerce Website Builders